Kenny2github/skule-bylaws/manuals/president-manual.md

    1. May attend a Summer SEF Committee meeting
 1. In **August** of their term, the President:
    1. Assists the [Orientation Chair][oc] where requested
+   1. Prepares and executes a Matriculation performance along with the other Officers
    1. Attends the EngSoc table at Fall Clubs Fair during Orientation along with the other Officers
 1. In **September** of their term, the President attends the CFES Summit on the Development of Engineering Societies (SDES, f.k.a.
 Presidents' Meeting or PM) along with the [External Relations Director][erd]
 1. In **October**, **December**, **February**, and **April** of their term, the President: